nixos-rocm/nixos-rocm/README.md

 OpenCL applications should work, and `glxinfo` should report that the Mesa stack is running hardware-accelerated on an AMD gpu.

+### Using the Cachix Binary Cache
+Using [cachix](https://cachix.org/) is highly recommended!
+See [https://app.cachix.org/cache/nixos-rocm](here) for complete instructions.
+The short and sweet is that, if you have `cachix` installed, you can just type `cachix use nixos-rocm` and you will download compiled ROCm components rather than have to build them yourself.
+The binary cache is built against `nixos-unstable` at least once every day.

 ### OpenCL Image Support
 You may notice that `clinfo` reports a lack of `Image support`.
 This is because AMD has not open sourced this component of their OpenCL driver.
 You may make use of the closed-source component by bringing the `rocm-runtime-ext` package into scope.
 For example, you can change you `configuration.nix` to include the definition,